 - Add the dates and peanut butter and continue to blend to a paste consistency.

-- Scoop out 1 tbsp amounts and roll into balls.
+- Scoop out 1 tablespoon amounts and roll into balls.
 Roll in the coconut to coat.

 - Enjoy at room temperature or place in the refrigerator to harden.